shakesbeare/IndieTTRPG/Classes/Cleric.md

 ### Divine Judgement
 - Grants and jupgrades the channel divinity effect 'Divine Judgement'
 	- +1 damage per level of mastery

+# The Paladin
+## Stats
+- You gain an additional 2 HP per level
+- Your hit dice is increased to 1d10